SoySauceFor3/translator/plan.md

 - [x] 7. make a fake openai api to reduce test cost :-)
 - [x] 8.
 Clean up the existing components and extract the common part.
 - [ ] 9. experiment speech to text.
+  - [x] recording
+  - [ ] speech to text
-- [ ] 10. move language selection to current translation component.
+- [x] 10. merge language selection and current translation component.

 ## Future